NadimRifaii/Next.js_HelloWorld/baby_steps/info.md

     }
     .
 If you want to include an underscore in URL segments, you can prefix the folder name with "%5F" , which is the URL-encoded form of an underscore
   }
+  ## Route groups{
+    .
+Allows us to logically group our routes and project files without affecting the URL path structure .
+Authentication routes
+  }
 }